What Makes a Logo Premium?

 Can AI really design a good logo?

-AI can generate logos that look acceptable, but it doesn’t think strategically.
-It lacks business context, positioning insight, and long-term intent - which often results in generic outcomes.
+AI can generate logos that look acceptable, but it doesn’t think intentionally.
+It lacks business context, positioning insight, and long-term intent - which often results in generic outcomes based on what's already been created by others.

 How much should a logo cost?

 Pricing varies widely.
-For early-stage consumer brands, £1,500–£10,000 is a realistic range depending on complexity and strategic depth.
-You’re investing in thinking, expertise, and a foundation for your brand - not just a graphic.
+For new consumer brands, £1,500-£10,000 is a realistic range depending on complexity and strategic depth.
+Because you’re investing in thinking, expertise, and a foundation for your brand - not just a graphic.
+The more depth you require, the higher the cost it would be.

 What’s the difference between a logo and a brand identity?

-A logo is one element.
-Your brand identity includes your logo, colour palette, typography, imagery style, and all visual elements working together as a cohesive system.
+A logo is one element, the most important element for your brand.
+But your brand identity includes your logo, colour palette, typography, imagery style, and all visual elements working together as a cohesive system.

 How do I know if my logo is working?